 Today, EVs tend to cost more up front, yet they offer greater savings over the life of the vehicle.
 Because EVs have a higher upfront cost, and sales tax and registration fees are based on the value of the vehicle, EV owners pay more of these taxes than equivalent conventional vehicle owners.

 So despite not paying gas tax, EV owners tend to contribute more to the highway trust fund than conventional vehicle owners.
 On top of that, they are assessed a special EV tax already, which exacerbates the over-taxation of EVs.

 Figure 1 illustrates how fees result in over-taxation of EVs.
 For example, a Nissan Leaf (EV) owner would already pay $4,475 over fifteen years compared with $3,154 for the nearly equivalent Nissan Versa (non-EV) owner, including sales tax, registration fees, gas tax, and the existing special EV tax of $75.
-Adding in the proposed $250 EV tax, the EV owner would pay $5,071 more over fifteen years.
-Comparing the Chevy Bolt with the Chevy Malibu today gives similar results – the Bolt owner pays $2,413 more today and would pay $6,163 more if the proposed bill passes.
+Adding in the proposed $200 EV tax and the public charging station fee, a Nissan Leaf owner would pay an estimated $6,725 (an increase of $3,571) over fifteen years.
+Comparing the Chevy Bolt with the Chevy Malibu today gives similar results – the Bolt owner pays an estimated $2,413 more than a Malibu owner today with existing $75 tax and would pay an estimated $8,665 (an increase of $4,663 over a Malibu) if the proposed bill passes.

 Figure 1: Electric vehicle owners pay more per year than comparable vehicle owners in registration tax and motor vehicle sales tax.
 This more than makes up for the motor fuel tax that they do not pay.